 First of all, let’s talk about some of the different options available for women.
-Have you heard that labiaplasty is actually the second fastest growing plastic surgery procedure in the world?
-Ranking at number two just after butt augmentation, labiaplasty procedures are incredibly popular in Sydney and worldwide.
+Have you heard that labiaplasty is actually the second fastest-growing plastic surgery procedure in the world?
+Labiaplasty procedures are incredibly popular in Sydney and worldwide.
 This is a procedure that alters the external look of your genitals.
 This is often done to create a smooth “tucked in” kind of look.
 On the other hand, a vaginoplasty is another common procedure that is done to reduce the actual size of the vagina to make it tighter.

 Why Women Want Customised Vaginas

 And, it’s about more than just labiaplasty!
 You can completely customise the look between your legs.
 From labiaplasty to clitoral hood reduction to pubic liposuction, you really can have a totally personalised look.

 There are many reasons why women opt to make a change.
 Some women find that they are unhappy with their genitals from very early in life while others are frustrated by the change that they see after they have children, lose a significant amount of weight, or simply get older.

 While sometimes it’s just a cosmetic issue, other women are dealing with daily discomfort and insecurity.
 Large labia can impact everyday activities.
 Countless women are dealing with constant discomfort as their labia rub uncomfortably against underwear and sometimes even hang out of swimwear.

 A Labiaplasty is often referred to as a ‘vaginal rejuvenation’, a procedure where the size and shape of the labia minora or labia majora are altered cosmetically.
 With age and childbirth the labia and surrounding vaginal tissue, both external and internal, can change in shape, size and tone, which leads to enlargement of the labia.
 Other women may also have been born with asymmetrical or large labia.